NullByte-7w7/BACKDOOR-1337/README.md

 ```
 Ransomware Alert

-This script contains a ransomware component with a payload that encrypts the target's crontab.
-This is for educational purposes only to demonstrate potential vulnerabilities.
-Do not use this ransomware component for any malicious activities.
+This script includes a ransomware component with a payload designed to encrypt the target's crontab.
+This is strictly for educational purposes, intended to demonstrate potential vulnerabilities.
+Do not utilize this ransomware component for any malicious activities.

 Legal Disclaimer

-Use this tool responsibly and in compliance with all applicable laws and regulations.
+Please use this tool responsibly and in strict compliance with all applicable laws and regulations.
 Unauthorized use, distribution, or modification of this tool for malicious purposes is strictly prohibited.
-The author and contributors of this tool are not responsible for any misuse or illegal activities conducted with it.
+The author and contributors of this tool bear no responsibility for any misuse or illegal activities carried out with it.

 Contributing

-Feel free to contribute to this project by submitting issues or pull requests.
-Please ensure your contributions align with ethical coding practices.
+We welcome contributions to this project.
+Feel free to contribute by submitting issues or pull requests.
+Please ensure that your contributions adhere to ethical coding practices.